Skip to main content

 name string Yes Unique identifier for the plugin

-method function No Server-side function available in templates
+method function No Server-side function available in components

-templates string[] No Array of template file paths to include
+components string[] No Array of component file paths to include

-script object No Script plugin configuration with helpers
+client object No Client plugin configuration with helpers

 onPageSet function No Hook for when a page is created